redhat-cop/aap_utilities/README.md

 ## Release and Upgrade Notes

-- From v2.0.0 the variable `tower_hosts` was renamed to `tower_nodes` in order to not collide with the variable of the same name in the redhat\_cop.tower\_configuration collection.
-Similarly, the variables tower\_ah\_nodes, tower\_database\_node and tower\_ah\_pg\_node were introduced/renamed.
-Don't forget to adapt your inventory/ies and variable definitions accordingly.
+Many roles and variables have been renamed to reflect the product renaming from Tower to controller/AAP.
+Verify carefully your inventory variables and playbooks.

+The OCP installation role has been suppressed due to the introduction of an operator.
+Further (community) automation for AAP on OCP is available from the https://github.com/redhat-cop/gitops-catalog/tree/main/ansible-automation-platform[GitOps catalogue].

 ## Roadmap

 ## Contributing to this collection

 We welcome community contributions to this collection.
-If you find problems, please open an issue or create a PR against the [Tower Utilities collection repository](https://github.com/redhat-cop/tower_utilities).
+If you find problems, please open an issue or create a PR against the [Tower/AAP Utilities collection repository](https://github.com/redhat-cop/tower_utilities).
 More information about contributing can be found in our [Contribution Guidelines.](https://github.com/redhat-cop/tower_utilities/blob/devel/.github/CONTRIBUTING.md)

 ## Licensing